Actually recording and making your online course is a step that a lot of people fear.

 For example if you’re teaching something like cooking techniques, yoga or art.

-I do know that lighting, camera angle and backgrounds are important, and that you can make pretty good quality videos on your smartphone even.
+You can make pretty good quality videos on your smartphone even.

 If this is the route you want to go down, check out a guy called Caleb Wojcik - aka The DIY Video Guy - who teaches how to make your own quality videos.